rkzm/shiny-bassoon/README.md

         ]
   ```

+---
-#### linking multiple containers - > introducing docker-compose
+#### Linking multiple containers
+The best way is to use [container orchestration tools](https://en.wikipedia.org/wiki/Orchestration_(computing)).
+Here we will start by looking at [Docker Compose](https://docs.docker.com/compose/).
+Some of the things we will do include:
-- use docker compose to build service. use docker compose to manage containers
+- use Docker Compose to build services.
+- use Docker Compose to manage containers
-- start up and tear down
-docker compose yaml file.
+- start up and tear down docker compose infrastructure defined in a yaml file.
-- this is a normal text file that defines our services.
+- a YAML file is a text file that defines our services.
-- docker compose build process builds services (images)
+- Docker Compose build process builds services (images)
-- on dev machine we can build up containers
-- get the containers running
+- we can also get the containers running through compose

-#### docker compose yaml file

-    ```
+An outline of some of the fields in a `docker-compose.yml` file can be seen below

+    ```yaml
-        version: '2'
+        version: '3'
         services: what you want to be running (db, cache) configurations
               build context (folder,  docker file)